The strong coupling constant: State of the art and the decade ahead: alphasmZ from DIS and parton densities

-The situation is completely different in the case of scheme invariant flavor non-singlet evolution of the structure functions $F_2^{\rm NS}(x,Q^2)$ or $g_1^{\rm NS}(x,Q^2)$.
+The situation is completely different in the case of scheme-invariant flavour non-singlet evolution of the structure functions $F_2^{\rm NS}(x,Q^2)$ or $g_1^{\rm NS}(x,Q^2)$.
 The latter structure function usually needs a much higher luminosity, since in addition the longitudinal polarization difference has to be carried out.
 To form the corresponding data sets, DIS off proton and deuteron targets has to be measured and a reliable description of the deuteron wave function effects is needed.
 In both cases the input distribution is a measured structure function: $F_2^{\rm NS}(x,Q_0^2)$ or $g_1^{\rm NS}(x,Q_0^2)$, with experimental error bands.
 Both the shape of these quantities and their experimental uncertainties can be parameterized at sufficient precision, forming the input for the one-dimensional evolution equation~\cite{Blumlein:2006be}.
 What remains to be determined in the fit of the data for $Q^2 > Q_0^2$ is the strong coupling constant $\alphasmZ$, the precision of which receives also contributions from the experimental uncertainty of the measured input distribution.

-In the following we describe the theoretical basis of the scheme invariant measurement of $\alphasmZ$ and illustrate a few relevant aspects numerically, following Ref.~\cite{Blumlein:2021lmf}, which may be performed in future experiments at EIC~\cite{Boer:2011fh} or the LHeC~\cite{LHeCStudyGroup:2012zhm}.
+In the following we describe the theoretical basis of the scheme-invariant measurement of $\alphasmZ$ and illustrate a few relevant aspects numerically, following Ref.~\cite{Blumlein:2021lmf}, which may be performed in future experiments at EIC~\cite{Boer:2011fh} or the LHeC~\cite{LHeCStudyGroup:2012zhm}.
 We consider the combination of structure functions